ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/run.md

 ## Collect the files into an archive

-There are just a few files you need to transfer to the Raspberry Pi 5.
-You can bundle them together and transfer them from running container to the development machine, and then to the Raspberry Pi 5.
+There are just a few files that you need to transfer to the Raspberry Pi 5.
+You can bundle them together and transfer them from the running container to the development machine, and then to the Raspberry Pi 5.

 You should still be in the container, in the `$HOME/executorch` directory.